Carolyn Dailey

-Carolyn Dailey (born September 4, 1959) is a British-American entrepreneur and commentator.
+Carolyn Dailey is a British-American author, commentator and entrepreneur.
 Based in London, she was formerly Time Warner's top executive in Europe.
+In 2025 she released her first book, The Creative Entrepreneur, published by DK Penguin Random House.
 In 2016, she launched Creative Entrepreneurs, a membership-based learning and networking platform to help creative people build successful businesses in the creative industries.

 Career

+Author, The Creative Entrepreneur

+In 2025, Dailey released her debut book, The Creative Entrepreneur, published by DK Penguin Random House.
+It is a guide on how to build a creative business from ten leading creative entrepreneurs across music, film, fashion, design, art, cuisine and videogames, including multi-award-winning musician Nile Rodgers, multi-emmy-winning producer of The Crown Andy Harries and founder of London’s River Cafe, Ruthie Rogers.
+It also includes summaries of business advice on key topics people building creative careers and businesses need to know about, such a Marketing, Business Plans and Intellectual Property.

 Creative Entrepreneurs

 In January 2016, Dailey launched Creative Entrepreneurs, a movement to inspire and resource entrepreneurs in the creative industries, at No.10 Downing Street, with the support of the Prime Minister David Cameron who declared the initiative "the first of its kind" and Minister of State for Culture and the Digital Economy, Ed Vaizey.
 A learning and networking platform, Creative Entrepreneurs offers events with high-profile creative founders such as Charlotte Tilbury, ustwo Co-Founder Mills Miller, fashion designer Roksanda Ilincic, Founder of AKQA Ajaz Ahmed, Co-Founder of Frieze, Matthew Slotover and Founder of IMDb, Col Needham.
 It also offers training courses in partnership with London's Design Museum, and has attracted creative heavyweights, Zaha Hadid, Anya Hindmarch, Jamal Edwards and Rohan Silva as ambassadors.

 Online, Creative Entrepreneurs offers searchable curated business resources and also produces original content including Masterclasses with leading experts, inspirational interviews with creative entrepreneur role models and advice pieces from industry experts and investors, big picture think pieces from respected journalists and economic experts and coverage of the major news stories impacting creative entrepreneurship.